Hartford County assistance.

 • Replacement of incandescent lighting with energy saving CFL light bulbs

-Get Help With Rent - The federal government has provided the city with grants that are intended to provide housing assistance.
-In addition to financial assistance that can be used to pay rent and other housing expenses, the New Britain Homeless Prevention and Rapid Re-Housing Program provides outreach, counseling, and management for those who are financially insecure, who need housing search and placement services.
+As another option, the New Britain Homeless Prevention and Rapid Re-Housing Program provides outreach, counseling, and management for those who are financially insecure, who need housing search and placement services.
 In addition, the group offers short-term case management that will be directed toward tenancy, budgeting and debt/credit counseling, and free legal services to assist people in staying in their homes or apartments.
-860-721-7876.
+Call (860) 225-0211 or 860-721-7876.

 The Conference of Churches (860) 236-1295) will address community needs.
 As an intermediary agency that partners with other charities and Connecticut government programs, the conference brings together diverse partners and it will help to develop programs and services to improve the quality of life of children and families in the greater Hartford Connecticut area.

 Another option for struggling individuals is the Salvation Army of Greater Hartford.
-(860)543-8413.
 They offer numerous services, including a thrift store, food pantry, emergency financial assistance, and referrals.
-The organization also offers Holiday Meals and Toy Distribution, an Adopt-A-Family programs, and assist with Victims Advocate.
+The organization also offers free Holiday Meals and Toy Distribution, an Adopt-A-Family programs, and assist with Victims Advocate.
+Students, including immigrants and non-English speakers, can also get free back to school supplies or hygiene goods.
+The main location in the city has a phone number of (860)543-8413.

 Additional locations of the Salvation Army in Hartford County are as follows.

-The Heart of God Healing Center, which can be reached at (860) 560-9555, is a center that takes applications from families and individuals who need one-time financial assistance for making rent payments, funds for paying rental security deposits and utility and heating bill payments for Hartford residents.
+The Heart of God Healing Center, which can be reached at (860) 560-9555, is a charity that takes applications from families and individuals who need one-time financial assistance for making rent payments.
+There may also be funds for paying rental security deposits as well as utility and heating bill payments for Hartford residents.
+Other support may be warm winter coats for children or medical equipment for the disabled.
 Priority for assistance will be provided to seniors and people with disabilities.
+More on resources from Heart of God Healing Center.

-Journey Home is a non-profit in Hartford that is focused on dealing with housing issues.
-Counselors can work with renters and homeowners to help them avoid an eviction, and deal with a foreclosure.
+State Of Connecticut Department Of Housing (DOH) is government agency that works with community action agencies and other non-profits, including Journey Home.
+It is focused on dealing with housing issues.
+Counselors from the state or a non-profit may work with renters and homeowners to help them avoid an eviction, and deal with a foreclosure.
 Get landlord/tenant mediation and other support, including access to the government homeless prevention grant program.
-(860) 808-0336
+Call (860) 808-0336.

-Community and Social Work Services (phone (860) 424-5277) can provide help for paying rent and preventing evictions from the Homelessness Prevention and Rapid Re-Housing Program.
+Community and Social Work Services (phone (860) 424-5281 or (860) 424-5277) can provide many government benefits, cash aid, Medicaid, and food programs (among other resources).
+DSS can offer help for paying rent and preventing evictions from the Homelessness Prevention and Rapid Re-Housing Program.
 This is a federal government funded program that can provide up to 18 months of rent help, utility and heating disconnection prevention, and other support and counseling.
-Hartford Connecticut based agency.

 Operation Fuel – The state of Connecticut heating and utility assistance program known as Operation Fuel sites provide a cash grant to families in a crisis.
-The locations to apply at include.
+The main Hartford County CT application phone number is (860) 243-2345.
+Or the locations to apply at include.

 • 330 Park Avenue 2nd Floor, Bloomfield Fuel Bank, Bloomfield, Connecticut 06002, (860) 242-1895